-Upper quality is one feature than can make or break a shoe.
-M The Under Armour TriBase Reign 4 makes sure that there is enough airflow through its mesh upper to keep the foot well-ventilated.
+Upper quality is one feature that can make or break a shoe.
+Many people abandon training shoes just because they feel too warm in them.
+The Under Armour TriBase Reign 4 makes sure that there is enough airflow through its mesh upper to keep the foot well-ventilated.

 Separated tongue makes on-off quite easy

 Tongueless constructions, sometimes referred to as one-bootie constructions, get rid of the bulk for a more streamlined look and feel.
 However, they sometimes leave the opening difficult to adjust.
 The UA TriBase Reign 4 veers away from this construction and goes for a separated tongue, making it a lot easier to put on and take off.